 We’re very good at Maintaining Good Hand Hygiene, this is important for viruses and bacterial contamination.
 I use alcohol gels and antiseptic wipes on buses and trains.
 Most of the time it’s easy enough to find soap and water so we don’t need the gel.
 In a lot of Asian countries it’s normal to have a hand washing station in the restaurant.

-Swimming and playing in the river isn’t recommended either, but the boys are having so much fun we don’t want to stop them.
+Swimming and playing in the river isn’t recommended either, but the boys were having so much fun we didn’t want to stop them.
 They’ve had plenty of mouthfuls and they get it in their eyes and ears every time.
 The eye infections didn’t come from the river.

 UPDATE: The big exception to the above travel-health-rule-ignoring is Nepal.
-We got back recently and had endless tummy problems there, despite being ultra careful.
+We got back recently and had endless tummy problems there, nothing too serious, but incessant despite being ultra careful.
 India was a comparative walk in the park compared to Nepal.
 Read about altitude and tummy problems in Kathmandu here.

-Our Travel Medical Kit has seen a lot of use.
+Our Travel Medical Kit has seen plenty of use.

 The Travel Medical Kit, What We’ve Found Useful.

-First of all I’m going to tell you not to buy one of those ready made travel medical kits, I did once, years ago, fell for the marketing and never used most of it.
+First of all I’m going to tell you that you probably don’t need one of those ready-made travel medical kits.
+I did buy one once, years ago, fell for the marketing and never used it.
 If you’re going totally off the beaten track then maybe there is an argument for sterile needles and scalpel blades, but most of us don’t.
 Put your own kit together.

 You can buy or replace just about everything locally, so don’t feel you have to bring a huge supply.
 We find it’s best to keep the travel kit stocked with basics all the time.
 Kids always get sick when the shops are shut.